 The auditors of the Corporation are Ernst & Young LLP, Chartered Accountants, Ernst & Young Tower, 222 Bay St., P.O.
 Box 251, Toronto-Dominion Centre, Toronto, Ontario, M5K 1J7.
-Ernst & Young LLP was first appointed auditors of the Fund, the Corporation's predecessor, on January 31, 2006, and was appointed as auditors of the Corporation on January 1,2010.
+Ernst & Young LLP was appointed as auditors of the Corporation on January 1,2010.
 It is proposed that Ernst & Young LLP, Chartered Accountants, be re-appointed as auditors of the Corporation at the Meeting.